-The Bulletin of the Society of Sea Water Science, Japan is a bimonthly scientific journal published by the Society of Sea Water Science, Japan (SWSJ) which accepts both English and Japanese papers with novelty and value in fields related to sea water sciences and industries, including science, engineering, agriculture, fisheries, and food science.
+Salt and Seawater Science & Technology, to access the journal online for free at the newly redeveloped J-STAGE platform, is a scientific journal published by the Society of Sea Water Science, Japan (SWSJ), which accepts English papers with novelty and value in fields related to seawater sciences and salt technologies, including science, engineering, agriculture, fisheries, and food science, ranging fundamental principles to practical applications.
 Submitted papers are reviewed by referees on the editorial board of the journal and must satisfy the following prerequisites:

 1) The paper has neither been published elsewhere nor is under review by another journal.

 2) At least one of the authors should be a member of the SWSJ.

 3) Research on humans should be conducted in accordance with the Helsinki Declaration (approved in 1964 and revised in 2013), which has been approved by the World Medical Association General Assembly.
 The research corresponding to the declaration must be admitted by the relevant ethics committee and other review committees.
 The permission should be clearly stated in the text.